 These cycles are constructed by merging upon the base cycle, $\C$, cycles of varying lengths within the incident copies of $\up{m}{n-1}$.
 The length of such a cycle will be in the form (\ref{c1mn}).
 Notice, however, that the minimum cycle length obtained from (\ref{c1mn}) is $\min(\ell(\C))=m^{n-2}(n-2)!+2mn-1$, which is greater than $m^{n-2}(n-2)!$ and $m'$.
+Also, by Observation~\ref{obs:minmn}, the lengths of form (\ref{c1mn}) overlap with the lengths of cycles that exist by the inductive hypothesis and can have greater lengths by Observation~\ref{o:(m,n)mergecycles}.
 We provide a procedure to produce such a cycle of length $k+1$, if there exists such a cycle of length $k < m^{n}n!$.

 Let us suppose $k= \sum_{i=1}^q(\ell(C_i)-1)+(2mn-q)$ for some $q\in [mn]$ and $\ell(C_i)>m^{n-2}(n-2)!$ for $i \in [q]$.
 Moreover, notice that since $k<m^{n}n!$, it follows that $q<mn$.
 Now there are two cases to consider. \begin{description} \item[$\ell(C_j)<m^{n-1}(n-1)!$ for some $j$] In this case, we can replace $C_j$ with a cycle $C'_j$ of length $\ell(C_j)+1$, which exists since we are assuming that $\up{m}{n-1}$ is $m'$-pancyclic.
 Thus by merging $C_1,\ldots,C'_j,\ldots,C_q$ with $\C$, we obtain a cycle of length $k+1$.